-- 4. Chip seal Carriageways must: - a) be reinstated using a two coat chip seal; the first coat must be a coarse grade chip (e.g. Grade 3) and the second coat a finer grade (e.g. Grade 4 or 5) to visually blend with the existing adjacent surfacing.
-The second coat must overlap the existing surface by not less than 100mm; - b) where the area being reinstated is adjacent to a concrete channel, the new seal must overlap the channel by a minimum of 50mm; and - c) be laid in accordance with the NZTA specification TNZ P/3: First Coat Sealing and the Chipsealing in New Zealand Handbook. - 5.
-Texturised asphalt reinstatement must: - a) be laid in accordance with the NZTA specifications TNZ P/4: Resealing or TNZ P/17: Performance Based Specification for Bituminous Reseals; and - b) within one year of the initial reinstatement, the area must be texturised with a single or two coat chip seal, with chip size selected to visually blend with the existing adjacent surface.
+- 3. Chip seal Carriageways must: - a) be reinstated using a two coat chip seal; the first coat must be a coarse grade chip (e.g. Grade 3) and the second coat a finer grade (e.g. Grade 4 or 5) to visually blend with the existing adjacent surfacing.
+The second coat must overlap the existing surface by not less than 100mm; - b) where the area being reinstated is adjacent to a concrete channel, the new seal must overlap the channel by a minimum of 50mm; - c) be laid in accordance with the NZTA specification TNZ P/3: First Coat Sealing and the Chipsealing in New Zealand Handbook; and - d) have reinstatement details approved by the Corridor Manager, in each case with the aim of improving the process to seek better outcomes, rather than dealing with matters at end of construction.

+- 4. Texturised asphalt reinstatement must: - a) be laid in accordance with the NZTA specifications TNZ P/4: Resealing or TNZ P/17: Performance Based Specification for Bituminous Reseals; and - b) within one year of the initial reinstatement, the area must be texturised with a single or two coat chip seal, with chip size selected to visually blend with the existing adjacent surface.
 The seal coat must overlap the existing surface by not less than 100mm.